AlexandreArthaud/.notes/languages/icelandic.md

 fara {fór fóru farið} : to go
 við {okkur} : we
 átt {f} : direction
-eiga {á-att-á-eigum-eigið-eiga átti átt} : to have heima : at home kortér {n} : quarter yfir [DAT/ACC] : above
+eiga {á-att-á-eigum-eigið-eiga átti átt} : to have ; to have to / should heima : at home kortér {n} : quarter yfir [DAT/ACC] : above